jonasmcferreira/whiteiron/jhed-wasteland/past.md

 There are very few ruins of Omsin's journeys to Jhed making his burial difficult to find

 Osmin's undead form gets more powerful each time he is killed.
+He can become an ally, and can be put to rest by finding remnants of Zeltrin

 **Revelation:** died in Jhed Continent and never made it to the wasteland during a mutany and his body was cannibalized.
 The harshness of Jhed took the lives of the mutinous.
-This betrayel cursed the population of Jhed and is the cause of the undead existing here, and Osmin still acts in many undead forms with a twisted mind
+This betrayel cursed the population of Jhed and is the cause of the undead existing here, and Osmin still acts in many undead forms with a twisted mind.

 ## Council of Five, 1901 years ago